shaloo/docs.arcana/docs/tutorials/code_samples/index.md

 # Code Samples

-Code samples to demonstrate how to integrate your application with the {{ arcana.product_name }}.
+These code samples demonstrate how to integrate your application with the {{ config.extra.arcana.sdk_name }} and allow authenticated users to access the {{config.extra.arcana.wallet_name}} and sign blockchain transactions.

 [Vanilla JS Example :material-language-typescript:](vanilla_html_js_sample.md){ .md-button }